yetanalytics/pathetic/README.md

 # pathetic

-Utility Library for working with [JSON Path](https://goessner.net/articles/JsonPath/)
+Utility Library for working with [JSON Path](https://goessner.net/articles/JsonPath/).

 ## Data

-Any JSON but given our domain...the JSON is expected to be an xAPI Statement; see `./resources/pathetic/data/long.json`
+Any JSON data is accepted, but given our domain, we will largely be working with xAPI Statements.

+The following example is taken from: `./resources/pathetic/data/long.json`

 ``` json
 {
     "id": "6690e6c9-3ef0-4ed3-8b37-7f3964730bee",
     "actor": {